multiversx/mx-docs/docs/sdk-and-tools/sdk-py/installing-mxpy.md

 ## **Upgrade mxpy using pipx**

-To upgrade **mxpy** to a newer version you can simply run the following command:
+To upgrade **mxpy** to a newer version, you can simply run the following command:

 ```sh
 pipx upgrade multiversx-sdk-cli